Comparison 4 min read Updated June 2, 2026

 Zendesk’s reporting is broad and customisable via Explore, suited to orgs tracking SLAs and CSAT across teams, and its integration marketplace is one of the largest available.
 Tidio’s analytics are simpler — chat volume, response time and chatbot performance — with integrations focused on ecommerce platforms and website builders like Shopify and WordPress.

-If you’re weighing Zendesk against other ecommerce-leaning options, our Zendesk vs Gorgias comparison is a useful next read.
+If you’re weighing Zendesk against other ecommerce-leaning options, our Zendesk vs Gorgias comparison is a useful next read — or see Tidio alternatives and LiveChat alternatives for the wider chat-tool field.

 A lighter alternative